Self-serve support.

 Our recommendation: regularly create encrypted backups and store them in a safe location.
 Keep your recovery key in a separate secure place, such as a password manager.

-Scanning: Single-page document scanning with AI-powered edge detection and perspective correction.
+Scanning: Multi-page document scanning with ML-powered edge detection and perspective correction, plus single-pick gallery and file import.

-Filters: Three image filters (Original, Auto Enhance, and Grayscale).
+Filters: Four image filters (Original, Auto Enhance, Grayscale, Color).

-Security: Full AES-256-GCM encryption, app lock with biometric or PIN, recovery key, and encrypted backup.
+Security: AES-256-GCM encryption, app lock with biometric or PIN, recovery key, encrypted backup, and sensitive content detection.

-Management: Document rename, delete, search, page reorder, page delete, and page rotate.
+Management: Folders, document rename, delete, search, plus page reorder, delete, and rotate.

 All purchases are processed through Google Play.
 To request a refund, you can use Google Play's standard refund process: